07sagarsaha/moodle-tool_inactive_user_cleanup/readme.md

   - Users with any of the selected roles will never be cleaned up
   - Recommended: Exclude administrative and teaching roles

-- **Exclude users in cohorts**: Select cohorts to exclude from cleanup
-  - Users in any of the selected cohorts will be protected from cleanup
-  - Useful for special user groups

 #### Email Settings
 - **Subject**: Customize the notification email subject
 - **Body**: Customize the notification email body (HTML supported)